 Unless expressly waived or released under the Plan, or by a prior order of the Bankruptcy Court, all Causes of Action, including such Causes of Action described below, will be reserved under the Plan and assigned to the Liquidating Trust.
 The Liquidating Trustee will be authorized, but not required, to pursue the Estate Causes of Action.
-Besides ordinary collection actions to collect unpaid invoices/accounts and Accounts Receivables due to the Debtor, the Liquidating Trust will be tasked with evaluating and potentially litigating the following claims:
+Besides ordinary collection actions to collect unpaid invoices/accounts and Accounts Receivables due to the Debtor, the Liquidating Trust will be tasked with evaluating and potentially litigating such claims.
+A more detailed description of these Causes of Action is attached to the Plan as Exhibit 4.